wtfutil/wtfdocs/content/_index.md

         Docker
       </h5>
       <p class="card-text">
-        The Docker module allows you to view the current status of Docker on your local machine and interact with it.
+        View the current status of Docker on your local machine and interact with it.
       </p>
     </div>
     <div class="card-footer">